ceph/ceph/doc/radosgw/multisite.rst

   }

 Update the period
 -----------------

-Since we have now made a change in the master zone configuration, we need to commit these zone changes to reflect in the realm configuration structure.
+Since we have made a change in the master zone configuration, we need to commit these zone changes to reflect in the realm configuration structure.
 This is what the period would look like initially::